callumstew/ubuild-jekyll/index.md

   col_2:
     headline: 'What makes some people more sick than others?'
     content: 'It is poorly understood why CoViD-19 effects some people more severely.
 We hope this data will help us better understand duration of infection, severity and what factors influence this.'
+- template: detail-content
+  block: text-1
+  headline: Contribution after you were ill.
+  content: "You can still take part in Covid Collab."
 - template: content-feature
   block: feature-2
   media_alignment: Right￼